skriptum/inequality/README.md

 `main.qmd` contains the relevant YAML options and includes the respective chapters.
 Figures and tables are drawn automatically from the `output` directory.

 To create the result, make sure to have `quarto` , `pandoc` and a version of LaTeX installed.
-CD into the `text` directory, then run `quarto render main.qmd --to pdf` to produce the final thesis.
+CD into the `text` directory, then run `quarto render main.qmd --to aea-pdf` to produce the final thesis.